 OK, this is a bit of a weird one because who decides to go and do a month long intensive coding course in France when their level of French is along the lines of ordering wine and cheese?
 So my experience of the Piscine at Ecole 42 may be quite different from others.
 Keep that in mind as you read on.
 Oh, and Piscine is French for swimming pool which is quite telling as the whole thing is rather sink or swim.

 It was OK.
 Occasionally fun, frequently frustrating.
 The best parts were meeting people, learning C and solving problems.
 The worst parts were dealing with the Moulinette and recognising when you had made a bad decision that wasted a lot of time.
-I can see why people go back for a second round which is a big decision.
-After all, it’s almost a month of ten hour days.
+I can see why people go back for a second round, but it's a big decision.
+After all, it's almost a month of ten hour days.

 Ecole 42 is promoted as an alternative coding school.
 To enter it you don't need any prior qualifications, you just need to do an online game which has some basic coding principles in it.
 I would say pass an online game but it is possible that it isn't how far you get but instead how long you try.
 This is a big part of the Piscine.
 At no time do you really know the rules that you are being judged by.
 There are rumours, theories, and so on but you never really know.